leechseed/leechseed2/OBSIDIAN Pattern Catalog/STORY DEVELOPMENT TEMPLATE/03_CHARACTER/03_CORBETT/03_The Compass of Character - CORBETT, DAVID/03_wk_The Compass of Character - CORBETT, DAVID.md

 In essence, this exercise is a tool for writers to delve deep into their characters' past experiences, both negative and positive, and understand how they shape their present behaviors, attitudes, and actions.

-## 6 Prime Mover, Desire—Not ConflictDrives Story
+## 6 Prime Mover, Desire—Not Conflict Drives Story

 ### I. DESIRE DRIVES STORY
 **Summary and Clarification**: